nighthawkcoders/teacher_portfolio/_posts/2023-12-04-CSSE-tri2-oop-multi-player.md

 ---

 ## Multiplayer
 This is a dialog on how to make a Multiplayer game.

+It may or may not be consistent with this [Implementation Ticket](https://github.com/nighthawkcoders/teacher_portfolio/issues/46)

 ### Multiplayer Game Loop
 Adjust the game loop to accommodate real-time updates from the server.